Lawn & Pool

 To address the regulations of the California Transparency in Supply Chains Act of 2010 (SB 657):

 3. Williamson-Dickie Mfg.
 Co.'s purchasing agreements require all suppliers to comply with applicable laws within the country of business, international standards, and trade regulations regarding human trafficking and slavery.
+The Company will not knowingly conduct business with suppliers that use forced labor or other compulsory labor.
+Verification of purchasing agreements are subject to inspection without notice.

 4. Williamson-Dickie Mfg.
 Co. maintains and rigorously enforces internal accountability procedures for employees and contractors regarding company standards in human trafficking and slavery.
 In the case of non-compliance, Williamson-Dickie Mfg.
 Co. reserves the right to examine the specific situation and in conjunction with the supplier develop a best possible strategy for resolution.
 If cases of non-compliance are not resolved within a timely manner, Williamson-Dickie Mfg.
 Co. may terminate the business relationship.
-While Williamson-Dickie Mfg.
-Co. wishes to aid in the resolution of incidences of human trafficking and slavery within Williamson-Dickie Mfg.
-Co.'s supply chain, it is not possible to effectively solve the issue of noncompliance without the cooperation of the supplier.

 5. Williamson-Dickie Mfg.
 Co. conducts internal training on Williamson-Dickie Mfg.
 Co.'s code of conduct and supply chain security to ensure the necessary participants in supply chain management are knowledgeable and aware of the issues and concerns surrounding the supply chain, including human trafficking and slavery, with a particular focus on mitigating risks.
 Williamson-Dickie Mfg.
 Co. requires employees involved in Williamson-Dickie Mfg.
 Co.'s supply chain to regularly participate in external training programs and seminars on social compliance issues, including a required course on the issues of human trafficking and slavery conducted by the University of Delaware.